trainfarb/trainfarb/7.5.0-express-vision---v5myConnection/7.5.1-meetings---v5gr1belief/2022-09-11---os-hu3---cohort0---v7mj-healthy-intentions-discussion-qm-and-norm-cert-cleanup.md

 - [2022-09-10---os-hu3---cohort0---v7myjourney-design-draft-course-certs---3h21m59s](https://www.loom.com/share/519978d533264039a268e1b39db0174e)
   - Send course cert draft to RM Bodhi, Healthy Intentions, and They Noh on Discord
-  - Published ournOrm's course cert to figjam and uploaded to github
+  - Published ournOrm's course cert to figjam and uploaded to github 2022-09-11 [ourStoryBMO] cohort0: v7myJourney 432ourPI Course - Finalizing HI, QM, ournOrm Certs - Draft of They Noh
+- [2022-09-11---os-hu3---cohort0---v7mj-healthy-intentions-discussion-qm-norm-theynoh-cert-cleanup.md]
+  - Healthy Intentions and ournOrm on a call to clarify HI responses and images
+  - ournOrm clarify folder structure and engagement protocol for completing certifications
+  - ournOrm update QM certification and share to discord
+  - ournOrm update ournOrm certification and share to discord
+  - ournOrm create updated draft of They Noh cert and shared to discord for response

 ## REFINE Story [v6ourStory]:
 - Quantum MeMoir: "Pure Imagination" by Willy Wonka